Catalog Search Results

 An introduction to the life of the Philadelphia seamstress credited with sewing the first American flag.

-17) The flag book
+17) That flag

 Author